 These expenses are optional and are the first place you should look to reduce your budget.
 It is very important to budget for emergencies or other unintended expenses.

 You must arrive on the first day of the program and leave on the last day.
-GEC strongly recommends that you DO NOT book your flight until you have been officially accepted by the program AND have received the official program dates.
+The Isabella Cannon Global Education Center (GEC) strongly recommends that you DO NOT book your flight until you have been officially accepted by the program AND have received the official program dates.
 Your in-country program contacts may provide specific travel or airport information, so please be sure to follow their guidelines regarding date, time, and airport of arrival.

 Some important things to keep in mind as you book your flight(s):